Territory of Boko Haram

-The Territory of Boko Haram, officially called the Islamic State (Hausa: Daular Musulunci), refers to the territory in Nigeria under the de-facto control or influence of Boko Haram.
+Daular Musulunci (English: Islamic State; Arabic: دولة الإسلام, romanised: Dawlat al-Islam)' is a self-proclaimed Islamic state in northeastern Nigeria that has been under the de facto control or influence of Boko Haram.
+The territory was established in 2012 after the creation of its main base in the Sambisa Forest.
+At its territorial peak in 2014–2015, it encompassed 20000 sqmi of Borno State, where Boko Haram administered a population of 1.7 million people through a network of commanders, judges, checkpoints, and Sharia law.

-After pledging allegiance to Islamic State in 2015, the territory of Boko Haram was briefly called the "West Africa Province" (Wilāyat Garb Ifrīqīyā).
-However, the group fractured in 2016, and ISWAP and Boko Haram are now separate rival groups.
+Following Boko Haram's pledge of allegiance to the Islamic State in 2015, the territory was briefly incorporated into the Islamic State's West Africa Province (Wilāyat Garb Ifrīqīyā).
+However, a leadership dispute in 2016 led to a split between Boko Haram and the Islamic State West Africa Province (ISWAP), which subsequently emerged as rival jihadist factions.

 Background

 Boko Haram is a salafi-jihadist militant group based in northeastern Nigeria and also active in Chad, Niger, northern Cameroon, and Mali.

 Founded by Mohammed Yusuf in 2002, Boko Haram was led by Abubakar Shekau from 2009 until his death in 2021, although it splintered into other groups after Yusuf's death in 2009, as well as in 2015.
 When Boko Haram was first formed, their main goal was to "purify", meaning to spread Sunni Islam, and destroy Shia Islam in northern Nigeria, believing jihad should be delayed until Boko Haram was strong enough to overthrow the Nigerian government.

-In August 2016, ISIS attempted to remove Shekau from his leadership role and replace him with Abu Musab al-Barnawi.
+In August 2016, IS attempted to remove Shekau from his leadership role and replace him with Abu Musab al-Barnawi.
 ISIS attempted to remove Shekau because he had disobeyed Abu Bakr al-Baghdadi's order to cease targeting Muslim civilians.
 Shekau rejected the move, leading to a split between the groups.
 As of 2017, there were three factions which were all Boko Haram in origin, all rejecting "democracy, secularism and Western influence", and seeking to establish an Islamic state implementing sharia.
-These were the "West African Province" which is part of ISIS; "Jamā'at Ahl as-Sunnah lid-Da'wah wa'l-Jihād" (Boko Haram), under Shekau's control; and "Ansaru" which is loyal to al-Qaeda and rejected the caliphate of al-Bagdadi, though it shares his disapproval of the "wide-reaching interpretation of takfir" of Shekau.
+These were the "West African Province" which is part of IS; "Jamā'at Ahl as-Sunnah lid-Da'wah wa'l-Jihād" (Boko Haram), under Shekau's control; and "Ansaru" which is loyal to al-Qaeda and rejected the caliphate of al-Bagdadi, though it shares his disapproval of the "wide-reaching interpretation of takfir" of Shekau.